Congratulations on your decision to be a personal trainer! You’ve picked a career that will change lives and is personally fulfilling.

 What personal trainer certificate is most respected?

-NASM, ACSM, and NSCA are three of the most popular and respected certifications.
+NASM, ACSM, and NSCA are three of the most popular and respected training certifications.
 NCSF is also a prestigious certification because the exam is so difficult.

 How much does a personal trainer make?